Chapter 6 of Running a Family Office Under $100M

 Dedicated capital with a clear job.
 Mentally separate the income allocation from growth assets.
 Different purpose, different expectations.

 Reliability over maximisation.
-The goal isn't highest possible yield.
+The goal isn't the highest possible yield.
 It's income that arrives regardless of what markets do.
 Chasing yield often means accepting risks that defeat the purpose.

 Match to your actual needs.
 If your Income Floor is £150K and you hate complexity, simple solutions work fine.
 If it's £400K and you can handle complexity, the toolkit expands.